ideas + models

 sail powered rum

 Tres Hombres is an initiative that thrives on combined passions; sailing, traditional ships, shipbuilding, crew training, a healthy environment, good harmony and of course rum!
-Tres Hombres stands for enjoying life.
-Like a message in a bottle, the ship contains a dream about reviving traditional sailed cargo shipping, a dream that has already partly been fulfilled. […]
+Tres Hombres stands for enjoying life. […]

 Posted: August 26 2014